-This annual scheme is specifically tailored to train early-career researchers who wish to excel in the dissemination of scientific information through the media.
-In an age when the ability of scientists to communicate effectively with the public is more important than ever, we are delighted to offer a small number of bursaries each year for suitable, highly-motivated applicants who wish to develop these valuable skills.
+This annual scheme is specifically tailored to train early-career researchers who wish to specialise in the dissemination of scientific information through the media.
+In an age when the ability of scientists to communicate effectively with the public is more important than ever, we are delighted to offer a small number of bursaries each year for suitable, highly-motivated applicants who wish to develop these important skills.

-If selected, you will benefit from a full day intensive media training course organised by Media First.
+If selected, you will benefit from a one- or two-day intensive media training course organised by Media First.
 This course takes place in a purpose-built media training centre near Reading in Berkshire and is delivered by working journalists to provide a highly realistic experience.

 The training will include a segment on print media and will also introduce you to radio and TV studios to prepare you for broadcast media opportunities.
 You will learn the fundamentals of engaging with the media, how to get your messages right for the audience, tips for controlling and steering the conversation and handling challenging questions.